PedroSmithhh/PedroSmithhh/README.md

 ###  Project Highlights

 - 🧠 **Machine Learning Development**:
-  - Building models for **image segmentation & classification** using Python and architectures such as U-NET and Random Forest (academic projects + thesis).
+  - Building models using Python for image classification and predictive analytics.

 - 🛠️ **Back-end Development**:
   - Contribute to an app with Python + Firebase Firestore, applying **CI/CD pipelines** with GitHub Actions.
-  - Contribute to developing an e-commerce for a college course with Django Admin
+  - Contribute to developing an e-commerce for a college course with Django Admin.

 ---